Natural Hair Blowout and Flat Iron

 natural hair blowout

 I can’t offer a tutorial on this because my hair is too long to try that mess on myself.
-I saved so much time and money by going natural and doing my hair myself that I splurge on the salon when it’s time to do a blowout.
+I saved so much time and money by going natural and doing my hair myself when it’s curly that I splurge and get a blowout done properly at the salon.

 Even when it was shorter, and you’ll see those pictures below, I still went to the salon because the few occasions I tried to do it myself were a hot mess.
 Which is hilarious since when I was relaxed I could wash and straighten my hair myself with ease.

-• Set your hair with old-school setters after it is shampooed and conditioned.
+• Blow dry your hair on a low heat setting after it is shampooed and conditioned.

 • Flatiron after for a sleeker look.

-I advocate for setting your hair and getting under the dryer even though we all hate it so much because applying the amount of heat necessary to blowout your hair from wet to dry with a blowdryer is asking for heat-damage.
-Even with the best heat-protectant, all that tugging on your hair is a no-go for me.
+Avoid the temptation to use high heat to get it over with quickly.
+The amount of heat necessary to blow out your hair from wet to dry with high heat on a blowdryer is asking for heat damage.
+Even with the best heat protection, all that tugging on your hair with high heat is a no-go for me.
 To each their own, though.

 Products to Use on Your Natural Hair Blowout

-You’ll want to apply a product to your hair before you blow dry it or flatiron it to help protect from any possible heat-damage.
-Us naturals are afraid of heat-damage particularly because when our hair is damaged it means the coils and curls won’t come back.
+You’ll want to apply a product to your hair before you blow dry it or flatiron it to help protect it from any possible heat damage.
+We naturals are afraid of heat damage particularly because when our hair is damaged it means the coils and curls won’t come back.
 A straight, sleek look is great for a switch-up and to get a break from styling natural hair but we want it all to bounce right back after.

 It’s always fun to see everybody else’s reaction to my straight hair.
 I laugh at the guys who always try and get me to keep my hair straightened.
 SMH.